samiru/articles/node-express-logging-error-handling/node-express-logging-error-handling.md

 ## Author Information

 Sami Ruokamo is a software developer and works at Buutti.
+He is interested in software development, especially in web development.
+He has been working with web application development for over 10 years.
+He is also interested in DevOps and cloud technologies.

+To see the ideas presented in this article in action, check out https://github.com/samiru/node-express-react-template.

 ## References